-Enter the total amount of any Illinois Income Tax overpayment (including any amount that was credited to another tax liability) and 2022 Illinois income tax or property tax rebate that you received in 2023 and was reported as income on your 2023 federal Form 1040 or 1040-SR, Schedule 1, Line 1.
+Enter the total amount of any Illinois Income Tax overpayment (including any amount that was credited to another tax liability) reported as income on your 2019 federal Form 1040 or 1040-SR, Schedule 1, Line 1.
 Do not include other states' refunds on this line.